 This series is generously supported by the Swarovski Foundation, which supports initiatives and organizations working through water sustainability and environmental projects to promote the conservation, protection and improvement of the physical and natural environment.

-SOA supports cleanups of waterways all over the world to turn plastic education into action.
+SOA supports cleanups to turn plastic education into action.

 Nadhira Afina Wardhani